College-Track/ddt/README.md

 ### Installing
+* For any time after initial install just run the second command
 ```
 conda env create -f environment.yml
 conda activate ddt
 ```

 Create a `.env` file in the root of the project and insert your key/value pairs in the following format of KEY=VALUE: